liao-frank/parity/README.md

 Visit http://localhost:3000/ to start watching.

+Remember to configure your own database file path in `/api/config.js`.

 ### Writing `Half` models
 The objective of Parity is to manage connections between two "halves" of a many-to-many relationship.
 You, the framework user, must define two models that represent these two halves.
 A `Half` can be visualized as an aggregate model of many "items", each of which can connect to other items in the other `Half`.

 `Half` models can be defined as objects that must expose the following properties:
 ```javascript